• Skip to primary navigation

 • Sour Cream

 I avoid these menu items because they are served using their hands.
-Even though the employees have gloves, those gloves can and do touch the flour tortillas before and after grabbing those menu items.
-The sour cream is a little different because it is in the bottles, but I've seen employees touch their tips on tortillas to shake down the product to dispense it.
+Even though the employees wear gloves, those gloves can and do come into contact with the flour tortillas before and after handling the menu items.
+The sour cream is a little different because it comes in bottles, but I've seen employees touch their tips on tortillas to shake down the product and dispense it.

 For me, avoiding a few typical items is safer than risking getting sick.